aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 Section [5.6](#5-6-data-purchase)).
 If `plan_id` is not specified the DPA MAY choose to return all plans purchasable by that user.

-The DPA SHALL return an error in the following error cases:
+The DPA SHALL return the error codes and causes defined in Section [5.2.3](#5-2-3-error-cases).
+Additionally, the DPA SHALL return an error in the following error cases:

 *   The DPA returns a 400 BAD REQUEST error code indicating to the GTAF that `plan_id` is invalid.
-*   The DPA returns a 404 NOT_FOUND error code indicating to the GTAF that the `data_plan_key_string` is invalid (i.e., non-existing CPID/MSISDN).
 *   The DPA returns a 409 CONFLICT error code indicating that `plan_id` is incompatible with the user's data plan.
-*   The DPA returns a 410 GONE error code indicating to the GTAF that the client should get a new CPID if `key_type` is CPID and the CPID has expired.
-*   The DPA returns a 501 NOT_IMPLEMENTED error code indicating that it does not support the eligibility call.
-*   The DPA returns a 503 UNAVAILABLE error code indicating that it is unavailable.

-The error causes for the eligibility API call are the same as the ones defined in Section [5.2.3](#5-2-3-error-cases).
 Otherwise, the DPA SHALL return a 200-OK response.
 The format of a successful response is:

 ```
 {